RidwanRosling/movieWeb/README.md

 * Responsive grid layout for movie cards
 * Hamburger sidebar menu for navigation
 * Centered search bar in the navbar
-* Clean and modern CSS styling
+* responsive in mobile phone

 ## Tech Stack